Enormous scale of destruction is revealed as water subsides after historic western Europe flooding - KVIA

 Pope Francis expressed his solidarity with the regions hit by the disaster.
 “May the Lord welcome the deceased and comfort their loved ones, may he sustain the efforts of everyone who are helping those who have suffered serious damage,” he said during an address in the Vatican on Sunday.

-In Belgium, the national Crisis Center said Sunday the situation was gradually improving throughout the country.
+In Belgium, the national Crisis Center said Sunday the situation was gradually improving throughout the country and that the areas hit by the floods are “out of imminent danger.”
 It said search for victims continues and that the biggest concern at the moment was a lack of drinking water in some of the worst-affected areas.
-At least 27 people have died in the country, according to the center.
+At least 31 people have died in the country, according to the center.

-“The enormous devastation caused by the floods is gradually being revealed and clean-up operations have begun, with the help of many volunteers,” the center said in a statement.
+“Rescue operations have concluded, but search operations are still ongoing in a number of areas,” the center said in a statement.

 The devastating floods came after parts of western Europe experienced historic levels of rainfall, with more than a month’s worth of rain falling in 24 hours.